Data protection types

 Custom masking Most restrictive masking Shows the data as you define.
 For more information, go to Custom masking.

-Default masking Highly restrictive masking Shows the data as 0.
+Default masking Highly restrictive masking Shows the data as 0 or *.

-Hashing Moderately restrictive masking Shows the data as a set of different letters, numbers, and symbols.
+Hashing Moderately restrictive masking Shows the data as a set of random letters, numbers, and symbols.

 Show last Less restrictive masking Shows the last few characters of the data.
 You can choose to show the last 1 through 20 characters of the data, with 4 being the most common choice.

-No masking Least restrictive masking Shows the original data.
-This masking level is available only in data access rules.
+No masking Least restrictive masking Shows the original data without any masking.
+This masking level is available only in rules.

 Example Suppose that you want the HR group to be able to access your source data, but you want to protect any data that is classified as personally identifiable information (PII) by masking it.
 You can then create a data protection standard to grant access to the HR group, and mask PII data by applying the required masking level.
 For more examples, go to Data protection standards and data access rules.